 Cullen said nothing.
-He couldn’t endure their emotion now, not when he felt such much emotion on his own.
-Right now, the dominant emotion was impotent anger.
+He couldn’t endure their sorrow, not when he felt so much.
+Right now, Cullen’s dominant emotion was impotent anger.
 He wished he could fly back down the mountain and tear that Elder One apart.

 But he couldn’t.
 Instead, he could only light a flare and hope that Kate had the courage and strength left to die.

 He blinked back a sudden surge of tears and gritted his teeth.

 “Will a burst of magic do?”
 Dorian asked, his voice tight.
 There was a wealth of understanding in his words.
 There was so much understanding that Cullen couldn’t look at him.